 Virgin’s premium economy seats, at 21 inches wide, are as wide as any domestic first or business class recliner on the market and set the international standard in premium economy.
 The width isn’t all that is extraordinary about the seat, however.
 The sheer thickness of the padding on these seats was something I hadn’t experienced before.
 The seats reminded me of an actual recliner, a-la lazy boy.
 Every time I returned to the seat I was delighted by the sensation of sinking into thick, lush padding.

 Each seat was adorned with a blanket, slightly thicker than what one would expect in economy on a flight this length, and a standard neck pillow.

 The legroom was adequate.
-The seats are pitched 38-inches apart, which is the standard for first class cabins on domestic U.S. airliners.
+The seats are pitched 38-inches apart, which is about average for first class cabins on domestic U.S. airliners.